UX/UI and Design Terminology

 Color Palette

-A set of colors used in the interface design.
-A good palette is aligned with the brand and is used strategically to evoke certain emotions and guide user attention (e.g., using bright colors for primary calls to action).
+A set of colors used in interface design.
+A good palette is in line with the brand and is used strategically to evoke certain emotions and guide the user's attention (e.g., using a bright color for primary calls to action).

 White Space